TigerHix/OVS/README.md

 # License

 OVS is released under [GNU GPLv3](https://github.com/TigerHix/OVS/blob/master/LICENSE).
 Note that this license does **not** apply to OpenFace, Cubism SDK, and Live2D components.
-Unfortunately, that means **you may not use OVS commercially**, unless you have a commercial license from [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace#commercial-license) and [Live2D Inc](https://github.com/Live2D/CubismUnityComponents#license).
-You are free to use OVS for any noncommercial or academic purpose.
+Unfortunately, that means **you may not use OVS commercially**, unless you have obtained commercial license from [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace#commercial-license) and [Live2D Inc](https://github.com/Live2D/CubismUnityComponents#license).
+You are free to use OVS for any noncommercial or research purpose.